-The brother of the man accused of mowing down pedestrians in Melbourne’s Bourke Street has broken his silence for the first time about the tragedy.
+The brother of the man accused of mowing down pedestrians in Melbourne’s Bourke Street has broken his silence about the tragedy.

 Dimitrious “Jimmy” Gargasoulas, who is accused by police of killing five pedestrians in the January 20 car rampage, also allegedly stabbed his younger brother Angelo (pictured, right).